 II grew up with family dinners every Sunday at my grandparent's house.
 And my papa was known for his Slow Cooker Pot Roast.
 It cooked for hours and hours and while delicious, it was not a FAST recipe.

 I have taken his famous pot roast recipe and made it Instant Pot friendly.
-This method for cooking a pot roast in the instant pot is every bit as delicious as the original method, but take a fraction of the time.
-Not to mention, you can use a frozen beef roast, which is a big no-no when cooking in the slow cooker.
+This method for cooking a pot roast in the instant pot is every bit as delicious as the classic recipe but takes a fraction of the time.
+Not to mention, you can use a frozen beef roast in the Instant Pot, which is a big no-no when cooking in the slow cooker.